-The NSW Schoolhouse Museum will be closed for Term 2 excursions due to the Covid-19 pandemic.
-We will remained closed until advised by the government.
+The NSW Schoolhouse Museum Term 2 excursion program is suspended due to the Covid-19 pandemic.
+This will remain in place until advised by the government.
 We have created digital resources full of videos, images and activities.
 We’re hoping to send the Stage 1 resource link to our Term 2 schools by the end of Week […]

 We’re thrilled to feature in the October 2018 edition of SCAN magazine!
 The article, Engaging students in historical inquiry: Utilising objects and living history experiences, explores the role of objects and living history experiences in historical inquiry in the K-6 setting through a case study of the NSW Schoolhouse Museum of Public Education.